owen-eternal/flask-bucket/README.md

     return app
 ```

-Initialize your module by running the **make_module** command from an interactive Python shell and specify the name of the directory
+Initialize your module by running the **make_module** command from an interactive Python shell and specify the name of the directory. **Note** The package automatically produces a blueprint and a routes layout inside your
+**routes.py** file, located inside the module.

 ```python
 >>> flask make_module <directory_name>